guokas/blog/_posts/2020-09-30-add-user-and-password-authentification.md

 youruser:$2y$05$EmtDysYM8i42jUWp6qXg1.nSENd/b.A2ytile0TVETWzTfP4N/mp6
 ```

-2. Apply your password file to the registry container
+# Apply the htpasswd file

+Apply the htpasswd file when running up a Registry Container.

 You can use the following snippet to apply your password file on your `registry:2.7.0` container.
 ```
 $ docker run -d \